No one could have possibly imagined the story that would become Andrew Jackson’s life.

-A Man of Controversy
+A Man of Dispute

 Jackson maintained his reputation as being hot-tempered.
 In 1806, a quarrel with Charles Dickinson over a horse race soon turned violent when Dickinson made rude comments about the character of Andrew’s wife, Rachel.

 Jackson challenged Dickinson to a duel in Kentucky to settle the matter.
 Dickinson, a well-known marksman, fired the first shot wounding Jackson in the chest.
 Despite this, Jackson still managed to shoot and mortally wound Dickinson.
-After several months, Jackson recovered from his physical injuries but his reputation was tarnished by such scandals and duels.
+After several months, Jackson recovered from his physical injuries, but his reputation was tarnished by such scandals and duels.
 Consequently, he retreated to The Hermitage.